IlhamOussanna/superstore-sales-forecasting/README.md

 ## 📈 Key Findings

 - **51% revenue growth** from 2014 ($484K) to 2017 ($733K)
-- **Q4 is consistently the strongest period** — November and December peak every year
+- **Q4 is consistently the strongest period** November and December peak every year
 - **West region leads** on both revenue ($725K) and profit ($108K)
 - **Technology and Office Supplies** both achieve ~17% profit margins
 - **Furniture earns only 2.5% margin** despite being the second-highest revenue category
-- **Tables lose ~$17K** over the four-year period — likely driven by excessive discounting
+- **Tables lose ~$17K** over the four-year period, likely driven by excessive discounting
 - **Home Office customers** are the most margin-efficient segment at ~14%
 - **Revenue forecast to exceed $100K/month** by Q4 2018